-Half Moon and Half Moon Presents children’s theatre shows are touring throughout the UK in 2018.
+Half Moon shows for families and young people are touring live to venues throughout the UK and on digital demand in 2021/22.
 Click the venue name to visit their website and book tickets.

 If you are a venue, festival, community setting or library and would like to book any of our portfolio of shows, please see the Venue Programming page.